HockChong/HockChong/README.md

 ### Hi there 👋 I'm Hock Chong :crossed_fingers: 🚑 seeking a data analytics career opportunity  🚒

-An organized, meticulous data analyst with 4+ years of hands-on working experience in data analytics and trend analysis.
-Utilize strong analytical and research skills, help businesses make data-driven decisions, and identify the best investment opportunity.

 - 🔭 I’m currently working on projects and enrolling in the **Udacity Data Analyst NanoDegree[11|21] & DataCamp - Data Analyst with SQL[11|21]**.
 - 📚 Certificate : [DataCamp](https://www.datacamp.com/profile/ganhockchong) - Data Analyst with Python, Coursera - Google Data Analyst Professional & Python For Everybody